crm363/MyTechSkills/README.md

 <ul>
   <li> First Day on GitHub </li>
   <li> First Week on Github </li>
   <li> Through these trainings, I learned how to create my own webpage on GitHub and make it viewable to the public.
 I also learned how to navigate the GitHub workflow which took a bit of practice.
-I worked on creating, reviewing, and accepting pull requests as well as managing and resolving pull requests. </li>
+I worked on creating, reviewing, and accepting pull requests as well as managing and resolving merge conflicts. </li>
 </ul>
 <br>
 </details>